 Study in this area can lead to a wide range of future opportunities in several sectors including:

-- Resistant Materials: Joiner, Engineer, CNC operator, Machinist, Construction worker.
+- Product Design: Joiner, Engineer, CNC operator, Machinist, Construction worker.

 - Food: Chef, Dietician, Home Economist, Nutritionist, Catering Manager, Journalist, Restaurant Manager, Hotelier, Hospitality, Leisure/Tourism Worker.

 - Graphics: Graphic Designer, Illustrator, Games Designer, DTP, Creative Art worker.